bitinerant/bitburrow/README.md

-# Clear Gopher
+# BitBurrow

 [![Travis Build Status][travis-build-status-svg]][travis-build-status]
 [![Code Style][black-code-style-svg]][black-code-style]

 A safe internet tunnel for the whole home that anyone can set up.

-The goal of the Clear Gopher project is to make it really easy for non-technical people to set up a secure VPN for their whole home.
+The goal of the BitBurrow project is to make it really easy for non-technical people to set up a secure VPN for their whole home.
 We hope to eventually automate most of these steps.

 For these instructions, you will need a computer with Ubuntu Linux installed.

+## Development Status

+This software is not yet ready for general use.

 ## Install Instructions